-Investment in blockchain companies and projects has skyrocketed from millions of dollars in 2014 to hundreds of billions of dollars in 2020.
-Demand for blockchain technology has created thousands of jobs, with IBM reporting that it increased the number of employees focused on blockchain projects from 400 to 1,500 in the span of a year.
-TechCrunch estimates that venture capital funds, and other private investors, invested \$1.3 billion between January and May of 2018 into "blockchain and blockchain adjacent" early stage companies.
-Closer to home, Fidelity Digital Assets recently announced plans to increase its headcount by 70% to meet growing institutional demand.
+Investment in blockchain companies and projects has skyrocketed from millions of dollars in 2014 to billions of dollars in 2018.
+Demand for blockchain technology has created thousands of jobs, with IBM reporting that it increased the number of employees focused on blockchain projects from 400 to 1,500 in the span of a year.3 Bloomberg BNA reports that blockchain-related job postings on LinkedIn increased from 1,000 in 2016 to 4,000 in 2017, and the number continues to grow as blockchain continues to develop.
+TechCrunch estimates that venture capital funds, and other private investors, invested \$1.3 billion between January and May of 2018 into "blockchain and blockchain adjacent" early stage companies.4

 According to the Bureau of Labor Statistics' Occupational Outlook Handbook, "[e]mployment of computer and information technology occupations is projected to grow 13 percent from 2016 to 2026, faster than the average for all occupations.
 These occupations are projected to add about 557,100 new jobs."
-The median salary for these jobs in May 2017 was \$84,580.
-Blockchain is in its early stages and its development is often compared to the early days of the Internet.
-It is an essential piece in the next wave of technological development, often called the "Internet of Value."
+The median salary for these jobs in May 2017 was \$84,580.6 Blockchain is in its early stages and its development is often compared to the early days of the Internet.
+It is an essential piece in the Internet of Value, the next wave of technological development.